JBDdev/DSA2-TestRepo/README.md

-# DSA2-TestRepo
+# Simplex_2178
-git hates me today
+Repository for DSA2 Summer 2017